top of page

 Process clarity

-Always begin with BPMN diagrams
+Always start with BPMN

 Security

-Limit agent access to sensitive systems
+Restrict agent access to sensitive systems

 Scaling